YTread Logo

 every

-thing you need to know about how much money you should really spend on each category, from housing, transportation, utilities, health insurance, coffee, you name it, and to do that.
+thing you need to know about how much money should really be spent on each category, from housing, transportation, utilities, health insurance, coffee, you name it. and to do that, we'll go over what experts call the 50 30 20 rule for managing your money and then I'll give you my opinion on how much money you should spend on

 how much money you should spend by every age